 Signs and symptoms of sleep apnea in children

 While obstructive sleep apnea can be common in children, it’s not always easy to recognize.
 In addition to continuous loud snoring, children with sleep apnea may adopt strange sleeping positions and suffer from bedwetting, excessive perspiration at night, or night terrors.
-Children with sleep apnea may also exhibit changes in their daytime behavior, such as:

 If you suspect your child may have sleep apnea, consult a pediatrician who specializes in sleep disorders.
 Once obstructive sleep apnea is diagnosed, surgery to remove the child’s tonsils or adenoids usually corrects the problem.